Policy Briefs

 This policy brief describes how re-entry has been associated with increased, illness, mortality, and risky health behaviors.
 The brief highlights the process of community re-entry presenting a crucial opportunity to link individuals with needed health and social services.
 This brief looks to HIV, a pandemic predating COVID-19, in order to draw broader lessons for addressing the needs of incarcerated populations in the United States during re-entry.

-Policy Brief Type Policy Materials Topics Policy Briefs Incarceration HIV Risk Factors and Comorbid Conditions Incarceration and Criminalization Mental Health Substance Use
+Policy Brief Type Policy Materials Topics Incarceration Policy Briefs HIV Risk Factors and Comorbid Conditions Incarceration and Criminalization Mental Health Substance Use

 Health Outcomes Associated with Criminalization and Regulation of Sex Trade – Policy Brief